Moses "Manassa" Woodruff, Sr.,

 - 2 slaves

-Note: the above tax record indicates that Moses Woodruff was over the age of 60, since he was not listed as a "poll."
+Note: The above tax record suggests that Moses Woodruff was over the age of 60, because he was not listed as a "poll."

 July 29, 1816.
 Will of Moses WOODRUFF, dated July 29, 1816, rec.
 Nov.
 1817, Surry Co., NC; names wife Elizabeth, daughters Mary MCBRIDE, Jennett WOODRUFF, Lydia PACE, Hannah MOORE, & Phebe BRYAN; sons Gideon WOODRUFF & John Allen WOODRUFF; 3 children of son Moses.
+Wife Elizabeth to have Negro wench Sarah.
+Son John Allen Woodruff to have fellow Jack.
 Execs: John Allen WOODRUFF, John MCBRIDE, Obadiah MARTIN.
 Wits: Obadiah MARTIN, Samuel MCBRIDE, Daniel COCKERHAM.
 Codicil dated Apr.
 17, 1817; wit: Aaron WOODRUFF.
 (Surry WB 3, p.130.)